 Thomas’s orchestral music has been performed by the Minnesota Orchestra, National Orchestral Association, Rochester Chamber Orchestra and Long Island Philharmonic, conducted by Gian-Carlo Guerrero, Jorge Mester and Eiji Oue.
 His choral works have been sung by London’s Westminster Cathedral Choir, the Minnesota Chorale, VocalEssence, the National Lutheran Choir, Kantorei and the Rose Ensemble.
-Thomas chamber works have been played by Gil Shaham, Truls Mørk and Yefim Bronfman; the Minneapolis and Rosalyra String Quartets; the Minneapolis Guitar Quartet; the Debussy Trio, Zeitgeist and many beloved solo performers: singers Karen Clift, Maria Jette, Patricia Kent, Clara Osowski, Dennis Petersen, Vern Sutton, Lawrence Weller, Gregory Wiest and Adriana Zabala; pianists Lydia Artymiw, Mark Bilyeu, John Churchwell, Margo Garrett, Timothy Lovelace, Shannon Wettstein and Elizabeth Wolff; organists James Biery, Marilyn Biery, Dean Billmeier, Stephen Self and Katie T. Moss—who made Thomas’s music the subject of her Indiana University doctoral dissertation—and instrumentalists David Baldwin, Burt Hara, Erin Keefe and Jeffrey Van.
+Thomas chamber works have been played by Gil Shaham, Truls Mørk and Yefim Bronfman; the Minneapolis, Artaria, Lux and Rosalyra String Quartets; the Minneapolis Guitar Quartet; the Debussy Trio, Zeitgeist and many beloved solo performers: singers Karen Clift, Maria Jette, Patricia Kent, Clara Osowski, Vern Sutton, Lawrence Weller, Gregory Wiest and Adriana Zabala; pianists Lydia Artymiw, Mark Bilyeu, John Churchwell, Margo Garrett, Timothy Lovelace and Shannon Wettstein; organists James Biery, Marilyn Biery, Dean Billmeier, Stephen Self and Katie T. Moss—who made Thomas’s music the subject of her Indiana University doctoral dissertation—and instrumentalists David Baldwin, Burt Hara, Erin Keefe and Jeffrey Van.
 Among recent projects: To Joy, a song cycle for solo quartet and piano duet, commissioned by the Source Song Festival; and One Fair Summer Eve, commissioned by the Minnesota State Band.

 Medium Bio (250 words)

 The music of David Evan Thomas has been praised for its eloquence, power and craft.
 A recipient of two McKnight Foundation Artist Fellowships, an Award in Music from the American Academy of Arts and Letters, and the Möller-A.G.O.
 Award in Choral Composition, Thomas has received commissions from the Minnesota Orchestra, the Saint Paul Chamber Orchestra, The Schubert Club, the American Composers Forum and the American Guild of Organists.
 He has been a resident artist at both Wyoming’s Ucross and Brush Creek Arts Foundations, and at California’s Villa Montalvo.
 Recent awards include a Martin Luther Hymn Prize and a Renée B. Fisher Composer Award.
 Thomas was a also a winner of the 2017 VocalEssence Welcome Christmas Carol Contest.